osu-cs493-sp20/final-project-hunter2/README.md

 <br />
 JQ is a great tool for bash that parses a curl request into json.
 This enabled creating test scripts with dynamic values.
 Creating CSV files was simple with Json2CSV.
 A third party tool used to parse json with dynamic headers into a CSV file.
+All tests for this project are conducted under the [public](public/) folder.